lisiyao21/AnimeInbet/README.md

 # License

 ML240 is released with CC BY-NC-SA 4.0.
-Code is released with MIT License.
+Code is released for non-commercial uses only.